-San Pedro, Ambergris Caye is known as one of the more expensive destinations in Belize, but it’s an island, so as you can imagine, there’s a cost to that island life that makes things just a tad more pricey than the mainland.
-Here are a few tips to help guide you to save money when you’re visiting. (and for any part of Belize for that matter)
+San Pedro, Ambergris Caye is known as one of the more expensive destinations in Belize.
+But it’s an island, so as you can imagine, there’s a cost to that island life that makes things just a tad more pricey than the mainland.
+Here are a few tips to help guide you to save money when you’re visiting Ambergris Caye, travel to any part of Belize for that matter, and stay on budget.

 Just a few years ago staying at a hostel was not the best option and there were so many unknowns when arriving at your location.
-Now, with the world wide web, reviews galore, it is easy and safe to find a hostel in the area of your choosing.
-Throughout Belize, there are hostels in every tourist area, so no matter where you are going, you’ll be sure to find one.
-Many of them in San Pedro are on the beach – imagine that, what better location could you ask for — beachfront without breaking the bank.
+Now, with the internet and reviews galore, it is easy and safe to find a hostel in the area of your choosing.
+Throughout Ambergris, there are hostels in every tourist area, so no matter where you travel, you’ll be sure to find one in Belize.
+Many of them in San Pedro is on the beach — imagine that, what better location could you ask for — beachfront without breaking the bank.
 Save your money for tours!

 Eat Street Food

 Belize is notoriously known for amazing, local street food.
 Our diverse culture offers a wide range of options for fast, inexpensive food.
 For breakfast, you can find tacos on the street corners of almost any part of Belize (yes we eat tacos for breakfast), they’re 3 for $0.50 USD and you can pack a dozen easily!
-These aren’t your tex–mex tacos, but they are the Yucatan inspired version in Belize.
+These aren’t your Tex–Mex tacos, but they are Belize’s Yucatan-inspired version.

 Use a Local SIM card

 Both telecommunications companies SMART and DIGI offer local pre-paid SIM card services so you won’t have to incur any high roaming charges on your phone.
 WiFi is also free in almost every part of Belize so you can stay connected.